Curtis Edwards: Ytterhogdals IK

 In July 2015, Edwards moved abroad for the first time in his career when he joined Ytterhogdal, a club based in central Sweden playing in fifth tier Division 3.
 The move came after Brian Wake invited him to a trial where he made an impression, leading him to sign for the club.
 During his first spell at Ytterhogdals IK, he scored three times in ten appearances for the side.

 In October 2015, Edwards returned to Thornaby for a third time.
 In that time he scored against Heaton Stannington.

 In February 2016, Edwards, returned to Sweden when he re–joined Ytterhogdals IK.
 Upon returning to the club, he continued to produce his goalscoring form, scoring six times in ten appearances, including a hat–trick against Team TG FF on 22 June 2016.
-He later reflected upon playing in Sweden saying that he wanted to play again and that he worked hard to get take advantage of the opportunity to play abroad.
+He later reflected upon playing in Sweden saying that he wanted to play again and that he worked hard to take advantage of the opportunity to play abroad.

 Östersunds FK

 Edwards joined Östersund in the summer of 2016 from third division (i.e. a Tier 5 of the Swedish league) side Ytterhogdal.
 It came after when he went on a trial following a recommendation from Brian Wake and impressed the side in a friendly match.

 Edwards made his Östersunds FK debut on 6 August 2016, where he started the whole game and set up one of the goals, in a 4–0 win over GIF Sundsvall.
 After making his debut, he said: "I did not expect this, I have and continues to amaze myself, I refused to identify me in that, it was not the life I wanted so I started playing again".
 For his performance, he was named Team of the Week.
-He then scored two goals between 28 August 2016 and 11 September 2016 against BK Häcken and Helsingborgs.
+He then scored two goals between 28 August 2016 and 11 September 2016 against BK Häcken and Helsingborg.
 Since making his debut for the club, Edwards quickly established himself in the starting eleven for the side.
 At the end of the 2016 season, as the club finished eighth place, Edwards made thirteen appearances and scoring three times in all competitions.